cummse20/project_step_2/README.md

 ### Draft a research statement

-1. Develop a research statement that aims to address the research problem (gap) you have identified.
+1. Develop a research statement that aims to address the research problem (gap) you have identified in your [brainstorming](#brainstorming).
 Your statement should be a paragraph or two in length and should address the following questions:
    - What is the research problem (gap) you have identified?
    - What is your research question or hypothesis?
    - What are the objectives of your research?